Generation of polarization-entangled photon pairs from two interacting quantum emitters: System and model

 with $\mathcal{V}$ the normalization volume of the electromagnetic field and $\varepsilon_0$ the vacuum permittivity.

-The Wigner-Weisskopf approximation (WWA) allows us to solve the dynamics of the quantum state of the total system, starting from the initial state $\ket{\psi(0)}=\ket{e e}\vac$, in which the two emitters are in the excited state (i.e. initially inverted) and the electromagnetic field is in the vacuum state $\vac$ (i.e., no photons are present in the field).
-Here, we have introduced the notation $\ket{e e}=\ket{e}_1 \ket{e}_2$, where the first and second indexes in $\ket{e e}$ label the state of emitter $j=1$ and $j=2$, respectively.
-In contrast with previous works that assumed parallel transition dipole moments \cite{Ernst_PR_1968,Raymond_LP_2007} or a single initial inverted emitter \cite{Milonni_PRA_1974,Svidzinsky_PRA_2010}, we consider that the two emitters are initially inverted and their transition dipole moments are arbitrary oriented within the same $xz$-plane.
+The Wigner-Weisskopf approximation (WWA) allows us to solve the dynamics of the quantum state of the total system, starting from the initial state $\ket{\psi(0)}=\ket{e e}\vac$, in which the two emitters are in the excited state (i.e., initially inverted) and the electromagnetic field is in the vacuum state $\vac$ (i.e., no photons are present in the field).
+Here, we have introduced the notation $\ket{e e}=\ket{e}_1 \ket{e}_2$, where the first and second indices in $\ket{e e}$ label the state of emitter $j=1$ and $2$, respectively.
+In contrast with previous works that assumed parallel transition dipole moments \cite{Ernst_PR_1968,Raymond_LP_2007} or a single initially inverted emitter \cite{Milonni_PRA_1974,Svidzinsky_PRA_2010}, we consider that the two emitters are initially inverted and their transition dipole moments are oriented arbitrarily within the same $xz$-plane.
 We make the ansatz

-which only contains terms with two excitations in total (between photons and emitter excitations), as the RWA is considered. $c^{ee}(t)$ is the probability amplitude of of finding the system still in the initial state $\ket{e e}\vac$ at time $t$, which satisfies $c^{ee}(0)=1$. $c_{\k s}^{eg}(t)$ and $c_{\k s}^{ge}(t)$ are the probability amplitudes of states in which, respectively, the second and the first emitter have relaxed, leading to the generation of a photon in mode ($\k$, $s$).
-Last, $c_{\k s , \k' {s'}}^{gg} (t)$ is the probability amplitude of a state in which both emitters have relaxed, giving rise to two photons in modes ($\k$, $s$) and ($\k'$, $s'$), respectively.
+which only contains terms with two excitations in total (between photons and emitter excitations), as the RWA is used. $c^{ee}(t)$ is the probability amplitude of finding the system at time $t$ still in the initial state $\ket{e e}\vac$, which satisfies $c^{ee}(0)=1$. $c_{\k s}^{eg}(t)$ and $c_{\k s}^{ge}(t)$ are the probability amplitudes of states in which, respectively, the second or the first emitter have relaxed, leading to the generation of a photon in mode ($\k$, $s$).
+Finally, $c_{\k s , \k' {s'}}^{gg} (t)$ is the probability amplitude of a state in which both emitters have relaxed, giving rise to two photons, one each in modes ($\k$, $s$) and ($\k'$, $s'$).
 We are mainly interested in the analytical expression of this two-photon probability amplitude $c_{\k s , \k' {s'}}^{gg} (t)$, as it contains all the information of the two-photon emission.
 We remark that in the double summation in the last line of Eq.~(\ref{Eq:ansatz}) each state appears and is counted only once \cite{Ernst_PR_1968}, which is indicated in the second summation of the last line in Eq.~(\ref{Eq:ansatz}) by the compact notation $(\k', s')\geq(\k, s)$.
-In other words, only one of the terms $\ket{gg}\ad_{\ks}\ad_{\ksp}\vac$ and $\ket{gg}\ad_{\ksp}\ad_{\ks} \vac$ appear in this summation because they represent the same physical state, as $[\adks,\adkpsp]=0$.
+In other words, only one of the terms $\ket{gg}\ad_{\ks}\ad_{\ksp}\vac$ and $\ket{gg}\ad_{\ksp}\ad_{\ks} \vac$ appears in this summation because they represent the same physical state, as $[\adks,\adkpsp]=0$.